Archaeosporales

 Archaeosporales is an order of fungi best known as arbuscular mycorrhiza to vascular land plants (Tracheophyta).
 But also form free living endocyte symbioses with cyanobacteria.
-The free living forms have a Precambrian fossil record back 2.2 Ga, well before evolution of Tracheophyta.
+The free living forms may have a Precambrian fossil record back 2.2 Ga, well before evolution of Tracheophyta.
+However, the earliest fossils of Opisthokonta otherwise date back to the early Tonian, thus making this possibility questionable.